AI Agents Can Already Autonomously Perform Experimental High Energy Physics: Results

-Beyond the numerical results, we can assess the quality of the agent-produced analyses along several dimensions.
-The agent-produced analyses demonstrate that an LLM-driven system can design and execute particle physics analyses that are structurally sound, methodologically standard, and honestly documented.
+Figure~\ref{fig:headline_lund} shows the ALEPH primary Lund jet plane density, a candidate first measurement of this observable in $e^+e^-$ collisions: the unfolded charged-particle-level density measured on archived ALEPH LEP1 data.

+For the Lund jet plane density the agent reports a mean primary-emission multiplicity $\langle N\rangle = 4.751\pm0.224$ (systematics-limited).
+The unfolded density shows the qualitative structure expected of a primary Lund jet plane, lies somewhat above the modern parton-shower tunes it is compared against, and is reported to be stable under the unfolding and correction variations the agent tested.
+As an observable with no prior $e^+e^-$ counterpart, none of these features can be cross-checked against an existing measurement, so the result should be treated as a candidate to be independently verified rather than as an established one.
+Beyond the numerical comparisons, the agent-produced analyses demonstrate that an LLM-driven system can design and execute particle physics analyses that are methodologically standard and honestly documented.
 The event selections are sensible, and correct systematic uncertainty sources are identified, even when not all can be fully evaluated.
 The analysis strategies align closely with published approaches, with deviations that are well-motivated and clearly documented.

-In all cases, the agent's analysis strategy is recognizably similar to the corresponding published analysis.
-The agent consistently makes the same high-level choices that the original experimental collaborations made, for example, iterative Bayesian unfolding (or bin-by-bin correction where appropriate) for the QCD measurements, HistFactory likelihood for the Higgs search, Breit--Wigner lineshape fitting for $N_\nu$.
+In all cases, the agent's analysis strategy is recognizably similar to a corresponding published analysis.
+The agent consistently makes the same high-level choices that the original experimental collaborations made --- for example, iterative Bayesian unfolding (or bin-by-bin correction where appropriate) for the QCD measurements, HistFactory likelihood for the Higgs search, and Breit--Wigner lineshape fitting for $N_\nu$.
 The selection of observables, binning strategies, and correction procedures are all standard and well-motivated.
-Additionally, the agent's treatment of systematic uncertainties is one of the strongest aspects of these analyses.
-Every note includes a systematic completeness table that explicitly compares the sources considered against those in the corresponding published analyses (DELPHI, ALEPH, OPAL, CMS, ATLAS, or ALICE).
-Similarity to published analyses is expected, as the agents explicitly consult existing literature and are asked to repeat measurements that have been done before.
-Pursuing wholly novel analyses is likely to be more challenging for the agents, and we leave this as a question for future work.
-Autonomously reproducing full analysis workflows is, by itself, a very significant demonstration of their HEP analysis capabilities.
+The treatment of systematic uncertainties is one of the strongest aspects: every note includes a completeness table that explicitly compares the sources considered against those in the corresponding published analyses (\dminus{DELPHI, }ALEPH, CMS, ATLAS, or ALICE).
+This similarity is expected and in fact desired --- the agents consult the literature and are asked to repeat measurements that have been done before --- but autonomously reproducing full analysis workflows is itself a significant demonstration of capability.